lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

 Building a DAG that approximates the biology is difficult.
-It requires domain knowledge, so consult experts familiar with the research to confirm the DAG.
+It requires domain knowledge, so consult experts to confirm the DAG.
 Remember, you will build an incomplete DAG.
-That's why you take several model selection approaches.
+This is but one step to finding confounders.

 Let's determine which variables to adjust for when systolic blood pressure (SBP) is the exposure and CVD is the outcome.
 Assume that: Sex influences SBP and Smoking; Smoking influences SBP and CVD; BMI influences CVD,  SBP, and FastingGlucose; and, FastingGlucose influences CVD.
 Create a `dagitty`  model to find out adjustment sets.

-Recall that for dagitty, `x -> y` means "x influences y" and that `x -> {y z}` means "x influences y and z".
+Recall that for dagitty `x -> y` means "x influences y" and that `x -> {y z}` means "x influences y and z"; dagitty is already loaded.

-To learn more about graphs and networks, check out the [Network Analysis in R](https://www.datacamp.com/courses/network-analysis-in-r) course.
+To learn more about graphs and networks, check out [Network Analysis in R](https://www.datacamp.com/courses/network-analysis-in-r).

 `@pre_exercise_code`
 ```{r}